ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 `mvn gauge:execute -DspecsDir=specs -DinParallel=true`

-Running this command will look how many CPU cores your computer has and start up that many streams.
+Running this command will start up a stream for each CPU core your computer has.
 For each stream it will open a browser window and execute the specs.
 So if you have four CPU cores, four browser windows will be opened.
 You can overwrite the number of parallel executors, but it's recommended not to exceed the number of CPU cores.